alexjlockwood/godesignpatterns/_posts/2014-05-05-nil-channels-always-block.md

 The code example above illustrates the fact that <b>when a nil channel is a case in a select statement, it is effectively ignored.</b>
-If the `shouldDisable` condition is `true`, we prevent `ch1` channel from being considered as part of the select statement by setting it to `nil`.
+If the `disableSelectCase` boolean condition is `true`, we prevent `ch1` channel from being considered as part of the select statement by setting it to `nil`.

-This property can also be used to avoid spin loops—for example, if you need to wait on multiple channels to close:
+This property can also be used to avoid spin loops&mdash;for example, if you need to wait on multiple channels to close:

 ```go